Date of Adoption: February 9, 2001.

 Number of Sections Adopted at Request of a Nongovernmental Entity: New 0, Amended 0, Repealed 0.

-Number of Sections Adopted Using Negotiated Rule Making: New 0, Amended 4, Repealed 9; Pilot Rule Making: New 0, Amended 0, Repealed 0; or Other Alternative Rule Making: New 0, Amended 0, Repealed 0.
-Effective Date of Rule: April 1, 2001.
+Number of Sections Adopted Using Negotiated Rule Making: New 0, Amended 2, Repealed 0; Pilot Rule Making: New 0, Amended 0, Repealed 0; or Other Alternative Rule Making: New 0, Amended 0, Repealed 0.
+Effective Date of Rule: Thirty-one days after filing.

 February 9, 2001